bkirman/RandomLeaderSquadron/README.md

 ## Log

 - First I am working with Eagle Leader because it is the one I want to play and I'd rather write a whole web app than shuffle and re-sort all those pilots!
+- Data principle: SO is positive for gains, negative for costs